 Cord Cutting Guides, News, and Reviews

 CW (or “The CW,” as it likes to call itself) has a little bit of everything: news, dramas, comedies, kids shows, and even live sports.
 It's a fantastic cable channel — or, it would be, if it was actually a mere “cable channel” at all.
-The truth of the matter is that you can watch CW without cable, and that it's remarkably easy to do so.
-Below, we'll show you how to watch CW without cable, including tips for watching legal CW live streams online – and even one way to watch CW for free, forever.
+The truth of the matter is that you can watch The CW without cable, and it's remarkably easy to do so.
+Below, we'll show you how to watch the service without cable, including tips for watching its livestreams online legally — and even one way to watch it for free, forever.
 Too good to be true?
 Not in this case!
 Read on.

 Here is our favorite way to stream CW:

-Below, we're going to run through all the of different ways that you can watch CW without cable.
-But before we go further, it's worth noting that the items below all fall under one of two categories: live TV streaming services and free over-the-air TV.
+Below, we're going to run through all of the different ways that you can watch The CW without cable.
+But it's worth noting that the items below all fall under one of two categories: live TV streaming services and free over-the-air TV.

-Free over-the-air TV gets its own section below, so we'll hold off on explaining that one for now.
-But the rest of the items on our list beneath will all be live TV streaming services, so let's explain up-front what a live TV streaming service, or “skinny bundle,” actually is.
+Free over-the-air TV gets its own section further below, so we'll hold off on discussing that for now.
+But the rest of the items on our list will all be live TV streaming services, sometimes known as “skinny bundles.”
+The “skinny bundle” nickname comes from the slimmed-down channel packages that these services often offer.

-Some of these live TV streaming services make great ways to watch CW without cable.
-They, along with free over-the-air TV, will be listed below!
+Some of these live TV streaming services make great ways to watch The CW without cable.
+Read on to learn more about them, along with free over-the-air TV offerings.

 Stream CW for free with Hulu

 Hulu + Live TV offers lots of local channels in select markets — including The CW!
-In order to watch CW without cable on Hulu + Live TV, you'll have to be lucky enough to live in a participating market.
-That's just the deal with skinny bundles and broadcast channels as of this writing, I'm afraid, but Hulu + Live TV has a lot to offer whether you're in a CW-streaming area or not.
-You can take a closer look at Hulu + Live TV by reading our review here, or you could just try it out for yourself by taking advantage of their week-long free trial (the link is below).
+In order to watch it without cable on this service, you'll have to be lucky enough to live in a participating market.
+When Hulu + Live TV first added The CW, it was only available in eight markets.
+It’s more widely available now, but it’s still not in every area.
+That said, the service has a lot to offer whether you're in The CW-streaming area or not.
+You can take a closer look at Hulu + Live TV by reading our review here, or you could just try it out for yourself by taking advantage of their weeklong free trial.

 Yes, you read that right: free TV!
 Remember those antennas and over-the-air broadcasts from the old days?
 Well, they never really went away, and a few key channels are available over the air in a lot of populated areas.
-How big of an antenna you'll need to pick up CW will depend on how far away your local broadcast towers are, but a quick look at some helpful online tools should answer that question.
+How big of an antenna you'll need to pick up The CW will depend on how far away your local broadcast towers are, but a quick look at some helpful online tools should answer that question.
 Then it's just a matter of setting up your antenna and remembering to scan for channels using your TV's menus.
-For more information on how to use free over-the-air TV to watch CW without cable (and watch a whole lot of other channels without cable, too), check out our antenna-related posts here on Cordcutting.com.
-You can start with the piece in the link in this section!
+For more information on how to use free over-the-air TV to watch The CW without cable (and watch a whole lot of other channels without cable, too), check out our antenna-related posts here on CordCutting.com.

 Your email address will not be published.